Create a Self‑Signed Certificate

 Initialize-KrRoot -Path $PSScriptRootso relative paths resolve predictably. - Logging: create and register a default console logger at Debug (helps trace setup and requests).

-- Create a development certificate with
+- Create the development bundle with

 - Inspect EKU (optional):